What to see in Bordighera

 This historic center is perfectly preserved and maintained and is full of characteristic restaurants and bars ideal for an Italian aperitif.

-The Argentina promenade has always been the pride of the city of Bordighera because, historically, it was the longest pedestrian sea walk on the Riviera.
+The Argentine seafront has always been the pride of the city of Bordighera because, historically, it was the longest pedestrian seafront promenade on the Riviera.

-Since then many things have changed and the continuation to the west of the promenade is a beautiful cycle and pedestrian walk that, through the neighboring municipalities, leads up to Ventimiglia and up to Dolceacqua.
+Many things have changed since then and the continuation to the west of the seafront is a beautiful cycle and pedestrian walk that, through the neighboring municipalities, leads up to Ventimiglia and up to Dolceacqua.

 Bordighera Suite Apartments